Or perhaps you’ve tried a few products which have had some unwanted side effects in the hours after taking them.

 That should be more than enough to have a positive effect on your workout, without causing an energy crash later on, or affecting your sleep.

-If you’re sensitive to caffeine and tend to work out in the evening, we definitely recommend limiting your intake and selecting a pre workout with only a small dose of caffeine.
+If you’re sensitive to caffeine and tend to work out in the evening, we definitely recommend limiting your intake and selecting a pre workout with only a small dose of caffeine (or none at all).

 • Synephrine – We’ve found a few pre workouts that contain Synephrine while conducting our research.

-Also known as ‘Bitter Orange’ or ‘Citrus Aurantium’, Synephrine is also included in some fat burner supplements.
+Also known as ‘Bitter Orange’ or ‘Citrus Aurantium’, Synephrine is also included in some so-called ‘fat burner’ supplements.

-However, it’s been known to cause side effects such as rapid heartbeat, headaches and nausea.
+However, it’s been known to cause side effects and we’re not fans of it at all.

 In fact, it’s also banned in a number of countries worldwide, so we definitely do not recommend this ingredient.